-Students are assessed via a mixture of a case study, data response, short answer and extended response type questions, over 3 written exam papers each worth 33.3%.
+Students are assessed via a mixture of a case study, data response, short answer and extended response type questions, over three written exam papers.
+Each paper is two hours long.
+Students follow the Edexcel course.

 It can lead to a future in business either via university or after Sixth Form.
 The vast majority of careers are in business.
 Business Studies will provide you with the knowledge, understanding and skills for careers in Human Resource Management, Operations Management, Marketing or Accounting and Finance.